-NOTE: If a user has deleted a message permanently, by clicking Delete Forever in Spam or Trash, it is not possible to recover the message.
+NOTE: If you delete a message permanently by clicking Delete Forever in Spam or Trash, it is not possible to recover the message.
 It is also impossible to recover messages after an administrator deletes a user’s account.
 For more information, please see the archiving section of the FAQs.

 Understanding your user name (for students)